knightsri/AI-Projects/Recipe-Remix-Chef/IMPLEMENTATION.md

 * **Parsing Logic**: It parses the AI's output to separate the recipe name, ingredients, instructions, and tips.
 * **Shopping List**: (Optional) This function could be extended to identify ingredients the user doesn't have and compile a shopping list.

+### **5. Automated Setup (install.py) **

+To simplify the initial setup for non-technical users, a dedicated script handles all prerequisites:

+Virtual Environment Creation: It automatically creates a venv folder to isolate the project's dependencies from the user's system Python, preventing conflicts.

+Dependency Installation: It uses the subprocess module to call pip from within the newly created virtual environment, ensuring packages from requirements.txt are installed in the correct location.

+API Key Configuration: It provides a clear command-line prompt for the user to enter their API key and writes it directly to the .env file, so the user only has to perform this sensitive step once.

 ## 🐍 **Python Implementation Snippets**